hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `enabled` - (Required) Should the automatic instance repair be enabled on this Virtual Machine Scale Set?

-* `grace_period` - (Optional) Amount of time (in minutes, between 30 and 90, defaults to 30 minutes) for which automatic repairs will be delayed.
+* `grace_period` - (Optional) Amount of time for which automatic repairs will be delayed.
 The grace period starts right after the VM is found unhealthy.
-The time duration should be specified in ISO 8601 format.
+Possible values are between `10` and `90` minutes.
 Defaults to `PT30M`.
+The time duration should be specified in `ISO 8601` format (e.g. `PT10M` to `PT90M`).

 * `action` - (Optional) The repair action that will be used for repairing unhealthy virtual machines in the scale set.
 Possible values include `Replace`, `Restart`, `Reimage`.
 Defaults to `Replace`.

+~> **NOTE:** The `action` attribute values `Restart` and `Reimage` are currently under preview and not suitable for production workloads.
+To use the `action` attribute values `Restart` and `Reimage` you will need to register your subscription with the Azure Feature Exposure Control (AFEC) feature flag `AutomaticRepairsWithConfigurableRepairActions`.
+For insturctions on how to register you subscription with AFEC feature flag please see the [product documentation](https://learn.microsoft.com/azure/azure-resource-manager/management/preview-features?tabs=azure-portal).

 ---